dogweather/forkful/content/en/powershell/html-and-the-web/sending-an-http-request.md

 ---
 date: 2024-01-20 18:00:29.345916-07:00
-description: "Sending an HTTP request is how you ask for data or a response from a\
-  \ web service.
-Programmers do it to interact with APIs, fetch website content, or\u2026"
+description: 'How to: Here''s the straightforward deal for firing off a simple GET request.'
 lastmod: '2024-03-13T22:45:00.281201-06:00'
 model: gpt-4-1106-preview
-summary: Sending an HTTP request is how you ask for data or a response from a web service.
+summary: Here's the straightforward deal for firing off a simple GET request.
 title: Sending an HTTP request
 weight: 44
 ---